Our Values

 Funding

 We do not currently have funded postdoctoral positions.
-If you are interested in joining our group, please check the fellowship opportunities below.
+Please check the fellowship opportunities below or reach out to discuss potential future funded opportunities.

 How postdoc research works in my group

 Postdoc research will work as described above for PhD students.
-The main difference will be in the complexity and length of the project.
+The main difference will be in the project's complexity and expected level of independence.

-We are open to considering motivated and qualified visiting scholars.
+We are open to considering motivated and qualified visiting scholars who can commit to in-person visits (no virtual visits).

 Prerequisites

-The prerequisites above for the appropriate career stage will apply.
+See the above prerequisites for the appropriate career stage.

 Funding

-Visiting scholars are expected to have their funding support either from their home institution or other external funding sources.
+Visiting scholars are expected to secure funding support for their visit from their home institution or other external funding sources.

 How research as a visiting scholar works in my group

-Research will work as described for undergraduate and graduate students.
-The complexity and length of the project will vary depending on the visitor's career stage (MS student, PhD student, etc.) and the duration of the visit.
+The complexity and length of the project will depend on the visitor's career stage (MS student, PhD student, etc.) and the duration of the visit.

 Note for international visitors